 This proxy statement is furnished in connection with the solicitation by the Board of Directors of Kiniksa Pharmaceuticals, Ltd., a Bermuda exempted company, of proxies to be voted at our 2019 Annual Meeting of Shareholders (the "Annual Meeting") to be held 7:30 a.m.
 Atlantic Time, on Wednesday, May 29, 2019, at the Fairmont Southampton Hotel located at 101 South Shore Road, Southampton SN02, Bermuda, and at any continuation, postponement, or adjournment of the Annual Meeting.
-Holders of record of our Class A common shares ("Class A Shares") and Class B common shares ("Class B Shares") and, together with the Class A Shares, the "Common Shares"), as of the close of business on April 12, 2019 (the "Record Date"), will be entitled to notice of and to vote at the Annual Meeting and any continuation, postponement, or adjournment of the Annual Meeting and any continuation, postponement, or adjournment of the Annual Meeting and any continuation, postponement, or adjournment of the Annual Meeting and any continuation, postponement, or adjournment of the Annual Meeting and entitled to vote at the Annual Meeting.
-Each Class A Shares outstanding and entitled to vote at the Annual Meeting.
-Each Class A Share is entitled to one vote and each Class B Share is entitled to notes on any matter presented to shareholders at the Annual Meeting.
+Holders of record of our Class A common shares ("Class A Shares") and Class B common shares ("Class B Shares" and, together with the Class A Shares, the "Common Shares"), as of the close of business on April 12, 2019 (the "Record Date"), will be entitled to notice of and to vote at the Annual Meeting and any continuation, postponement, or adjournment of the Annual Meeting.
+As of the Record Date, there were 19,010,408 Class A Shares outstanding and entitled to vote at the Annual Meeting and 4,638,855 Class B Shares outstanding and entitled to vote at the Annual Meeting.
+Each Class A Share is entitled to one vote and each Class B Share is entitled to ten votes on any matter presented to shareholders at the Annual Meeting.